top of page

-Last years annual SikaFlex Quick & Dirty Boat Building Competition held in August 2022 was a huge success.
-A total of seven teams participated and the weather for the weekend event was perfect.
-Some of the designs were particularly creative and the race itself was probably the closest and most exciting finish we've ever had.
+If you missed this years annual SikaFlex Quick & Dirty Boat Building Competition don't worry, there's always next year.
+The event is typically held in August and this year there were a total of four teams participated.
+Despite the low number of entries the weather for the weekend event turned out to be perfect.
+Some of the designs were particularly creative and the race itself was probably the biggest blowout win we've ever had.
 Everyone thoroughly enjoyed it.

 First held in 2011, this annual SikaKFlex Quick & Dirty Boat Building Competition has quickly become one of the "must-see" events of the summer season.
 Sponsored by the Sika Corporation, a supplier of Marine Adhesives & Sealants, the event provides would-be boat designers and builders a chance to showcase their creative skills and talents.